 You should think of your intellectual property like you do your other assets, and protect them!
 We will be happy to assist you with any area of Intellectual Property law.

-We can also offer you a Intellectual Property Audit, at a cost to be agreed in advance.
+We can also offer you an Intellectual Property Audit, and advice on Patent Law in Ireland at a cost to be agreed in advance.